dwhieb/dissertation/README.md

 ### Running Scripts

 While the inferential statistics and data visualization for this thesis were produced using the R programming language, R is not well suited to large-scale data manipulation or processing of large files (Adler [2010](#Adler2010): 157&ndash;158).
 Therefore it is generally recommended that data preprocessing be conducted using other programming languages.
 In linguistics, this is typically done with Python.
-However, since the programming language I am most comfortable with is JavaScript, the scripts for this project are written in Node.js, software that allows JavaScript to be run on a local computer.
+However, since I am proficient in JavaScript and not Python, the scripts for this project are written in JavaScript (specifically Node.js, which can JavaScript on a local computer).
+JavaScript (via Node.js) is however gaining traction in data science, a trend which is expected to continue.

 Node also comes with the Node Package Manager (<abbr title='Node package manager'>npm</abbr>), which allows you to install packages that other programmers have written in Node.
 Any public package in the npm registry may be installed by running `npm install {package-name}` from the command line.